isx45128227/MongoVsPostgres/documentacio.md

    reject    | Reject the connection unconditionally. md5       | Require the client to supply an encrypted password for authentication.
 Is sent encrypted. password  | Require the client to supply an unencrypted password for authentication.
-Is sent in clear text. gss       | Use GSSAPI to authenticate the user. sspi      | Use SSPI to authenticate the user. krb5      | Use Kerberos V5 to authenticate the user. ident     | Obtain the operating system user name of the client by contacting the ident server on the client and check if it matches the requested database user name.
-When specified for local connections, peer authentication will be used instead. peer      | Obtain the client's operating system user name from the operating system and check if it matches the requested database user name. ldap      | Authenticate using an LDAP server. radius    | Authenticate using a RADIUS server. cert      | Authenticate using SSL client certificates. pam       | Authenticate using the Pluggable Authentication Modules (PAM) service provided by the operating system.
+Is sent in clear text. ident     | Obtain the operating system user name of the client by contacting the ident server on the client and check if it matches the requested database user name.
+When specified for local connections, peer authentication will be used instead. peer      | Obtain the client's operating system user name from the operating system and check if it matches the requested database user name. krb5      | Use Kerberos V5 to authenticate the user. ldap      | Authenticate using an LDAP server. pam       | Authenticate using the Pluggable Authentication Modules (PAM) service provided by the operating system.